 Whether you want to venture somewhere different, tick something off your bucket list or encounter a new species, our unique safaris put you in the right place at the right time for incredible wildlife experiences.

 In a shrinking world that is increasingly tamed by human activity, we continue to push the boundaries of travel by exploring remote locales as well as lesser-known parts of established safari destinations, all to experience the thrill of the extraordinary.

 These are just a sample of the exciting small group departures we have planned over the next two years, but if you’re looking to craft your own adventure, our expert Destination Specialists can create a bespoke itinerary that’s tailor-made for you.
-Coming face to face with mountain gorillas in Rwanda, spotting grizzly bears in Alaska and searching for jaguars in Brazil are just some of the safaris that you can embark upon in 2019 and beyond.
+Coming face to face with mountain gorillas in Rwanda, spotting grizzly bears in Alaska and searching for pumas in Patagonia are just some of the safaris that you can embark upon in 2019 and beyond.